“Turning things around with a halftime talk after getting clobbered in the first half.”

 Not three things.
 Not “a few adjustments.”
 One thing.

-“When we get the ball, we’re rushing forward too quickly.
+“When we get the ball, we are rushing forward too quickly.
 I want us to take a touch, look up, then decide.
 Can we do that?
 Touch.
 Look.
 Decide.”

 Make it specific.
 Make it achievable.
 Make it memorable.

-If you can’t explain it in 30 seconds, it’s too complicated.
-If they can’t remember it running onto the pitch, it won’t happen.
+If you cannot explain it in 30 seconds, it is too complicated.
+If they cannot remember it running onto the pitch, it will not happen.

 4. Mental Reset (1 minute)

 “First half is gone.
-We can’t change it.
+We cannot change it.
 New game starts now.”

-This isn’t just words.
-It’s a genuine psychological reset.
-The scoreline exists, but the story isn’t finished.
+This is not just words.
+It is a genuine psychological reset.
+The scoreline exists, but the story is not finished.

 “This is who we are - we fight for everything.
-We don’t give up.
-Let’s show that in the next 30 minutes.”
+We do not give up.
+Let us show that in the next 30 minutes.”

 Remind them of their identity.
 Create the feeling of a fresh start.